unytics/bigfunctions/README.md

 ### 5.3 Create you first function 👷

 Functions are defined as yaml files under `bigfunctions` folder.
-To create your first function locally, the easiest is to download an existing yaml file in unytics/bigfunctions Github repo.
+To create your first function locally, the easiest is to download an existing yaml file of unytics/bigfunctions Github repo.

 For instance to download `is_email_valid.yaml` into bigfunctions folder, do: